MODEL IDrunware:200@8

 frameImages

-array of objects min items: 1max items: 2
+array of strings or objectsmin items: 1max items: 2

 The frameImages parameter allows you to constrain specific frames within the video sequence, ensuring that particular visual content appears at designated points.
+Position can be specified using frame (named positions or frame indices) or timestamp (seconds), depending on model support.
 This is different from referenceImages, which provide overall visual guidance without constraining specific timeline positions.

-When the frame parameter is omitted from objects, automatic distribution rules apply:
+When the frame parameter is omitted, automatic distribution rules apply:

 • 1 image: Used as the first frame.